kaikcreator/a8-firebase-universal-pwa/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## SSR

+Run `ng run build:ssr` to build the whole project.
+Then, start the SSR by running `ng run serve:ssr`.

+## Firebase with SSR

+Run `ng run build:firebase` to build the whole project and the firebase functions.
+To start firebase simulator, run `ng run serve:firebase`.
+To deploy both hosting and functions into firebase, run: `firebase deploy`

+## Firebase (only hosting)

+Run `ng deploy` to build the whole project and deploy it automatically into firebase hosting.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).